 - Less than 100 million Euros in annual turnover, OR 86 million Euros in total assets.

-If a company does not meet this two-part test, any company wanting to claim R&D tax credits must claim RDEC.
+If a company does not meet this two-part test.
+Then any company wanting to claim R&D tax credits must claim for the RDEC scheme.

 This is the Real SME Test